All articles

 The guarantee covers seeds that fail to sprout if you used the paper-towel method and can provide photographic evidence — Crop King will offer store credit or replacement seeds, but response times can stretch to 4+ days on weekends.

 To claim: email support with your order number, photos of the ungerminated seeds on the paper towel, and your germination method details (water temperature, pH, duration).
 The claim must be filed within 7 days of delivery.
-In our Batch B test, the outcome was $40 store credit, applied to our Batch C order.
+Aggregated buyer reports for sub-80% feminized photoperiod batches document typical outcomes around $40 store credit, applied to subsequent orders.

 How long does Crop King take to ship within Canada?